tale-toul/gobuilder-s2i/go_builder_image/README.md

 #### usage (optional)
 This script will print out instructions on how to use the image.

-## Making the builder image available
+## Getting the builder ready for use
 To go from the Dockerfile and S2I scripts described above, to a builder image that can be used to transform go source code into an application image ready to run in Openshift, the following steps need to be taken:

 * Make the builder image